Instructions for completing this course

 Upon completion of this activity, the participant will be able to:

-2. Evaluate the competency of the designated infection control program manager at an ASC.
+2. Define the role of the designated infection control program manager at an ASC.

 3. Summarize mechanisms by which pathogenic organisms are transmitted to patients and staff in the health care setting.

-4. Identify practical strategies to reduce the risk of transmission of pathogenic organisms.
+4. Describe practical strategies to reduce the risk of transmission of pathogenic organisms.

 5. Choose personal protective equipment appropriate to the task being performed.